Call 877-995-5247 to be connected with a trained, confidential

 In addition, communication between a victim and Safe Helpline staff are protected from disclosure in cases arising under the Uniform Code of Military Justice in accordance with Military Rules of Evidence (MRE) 514 – Victim-Victim Advocate Privilege

-The Telephone Helpline can assist you if you've recently experienced an assault or if it occured long ago.
+The Telephone Helpline can assist you whether you have recently experienced sexual assault or if it occurred long ago.
 Safe Helpline staff will listen to your needs and concerns and discuss your long and short-term safety, resources, and options.
-Perhaps the most important, trained staff will be there to support you and let you know that you are not alone.
-If you would like to receive a follow-up call to ensure that you were able to connect with the resources provided during your initial call, our staff can discuss that option with you.
+Perhaps most importantly, trained staff will be there to support you and let you know that you are not alone.

 - Crisis intervention

 - Referrals to both military and civilian resources in your area